omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_keycloak.md

 "Service Account Role".
 We need to add the role we created above to the "Service Account Role" so that the token issued later includes the needed permissions.

 Navigate to the "Service Account Roles" tab.
-Then, select "armasec-tutorial" for the "Client Roles" field.
+Then, select "armasec_tutorial" for the "Client Roles" field.
 Select the "read:stuff" role and add it with the "Add selected >>" button.

 ![Add role](../images/keycloak-11.png){: .framed-image}